AP: Gorsuch case review shows he's no crusader on abortion

-NEW YORK (AP) — On the campaign trail, President Donald Trump promised to appoint a crusading anti-abortion Supreme Court justice who’d work to overturn the Roe v.
-Wade opinion that legalized it.
+NEW YORK (AP) — As a presidential candidate, Donald Trump promised a crusading anti-abortion Supreme Court nominee who would work to overturn the Roe v.
+Wade opinion that legalized abortion.

-However, an Associated Press review of decisions and writings by Neil Gorsuch during a decade as a federal appeals court judge in Denver turns up no guarantees on how he might rule on that hot-button issue.
+But an Associated Press review of decisions and writings by Neil Gorsuch, the federal appeals court judge the president has just chosen to elevate to the high court, turns up no guarantees on how he might rule on the issue.

-The review of Gorsuch’s record reveals he has taken positions against assisted suicide and in favor of “religious exemption” laws that allow employers who object to escape paying for contraception — issues that both sides of the abortion debate have seized on to parse his judicial history.
+The review of Gorsuch’s record shows he has taken positions against assisted suicide and in favor of laws that allow employers who object on religious grounds to escape paying for contraception — issues that both sides of the abortion debate have seized on to parse his judicial history.

 Abortion rights groups immediately criticized the nomination, saying Gorsuch represents a threat to women’s reproductive rights and to the landmark Roe v.
 Wade Supreme Court decision legalizing abortion nationwide in 1973.